Alton, Hampshire: Economy

 There have been a number of breweries in Alton since 1763, with Hall & Co. and Crowley & Co. establishing large brewery operations in Turk Street in the 1800s.
 As the brewing industry consolidated in the c.20th, these breweries were acquired by Courage Ltd and Watney, Combe Reid & Co.
 Ltd. A further brewery was opened nearby in Manor Park in December 1962 to produce Harp Lager as part of a consortium involving Guinness, Courage and a number of other partners.
 Watney, Combe Reid & Co.
 Ltd closed its brewery in 1970 and it became a depot until the 1980s.
 The original Courage site and Manor Park was sold to Bass Brewers in 1979 who closed the original brewery in 1980 to replace it with a warehouse and kegging facility.
 Following further mergers and sales within the brewing industry, Coors Brewing Company acquired the Manor Park brewery in 2001.
 The brewery produced Carling, Grolsch and Worthington until it was closed in 2015 due to a decline of demand for beer and a loss of a third party contract.

 Alton was significant in the 18th century for the manufacture of paper and of dress materials including ribbed druggets, shallons, silks and serges, bombazine and figured barragons.

 Alton has businesses in the retail and service sectors in the centre of the town, and over a hundred businesses in the four industrial areas of Mill Lane, Newman Lane, Caker Stream and Omega Park, ranging from light industrial to computer software production.

 Clarcor, TNT N.V. and Poseidon Diving Systems all have businesses in Alton's Industrial Site, Mill Lane.

 One of Alton's largest commercial employers is the financial services sector.
-Lumbry Park, which used to be known as Lumbry Farm, is on the B3006 Alton to Selborne road, and is occupied by Inter Group Insurance Services (IGIS), a subsidiary of the Royal Bank of Scotland.
+Lumbry Park, which used to be known as Lumbry Farm, is on the B3006 Alton to Selborne road, and was occupied by Inter Group Insurance Services (IGIS), a subsidiary of the Royal Bank of Scotland.
 Inter Group employs over 170 people on this site, and specialises in travel insurance.
-The company has operated in Alton since 1999.
-It was acquired by Churchill Insurance in 2001, becoming part of RBS Insurance division in 2003 as part of an RBS takeover.
+The company operated in Alton since 1999, was acquired by Churchill Insurance in 2001, becoming part of RBS Insurance division in 2003 as part of an RBS takeover.
 However, on 11 November 2008, Inter Group announced its proposal to close its office in Alton in August 2009 due to "changes in the travel insurance market", leading to the loss of 104 full-time staff and around 16 part-time.

 Alton has a range of chain stores and independent shops including greengrocers, butchers and a hardware shop.
 There are five main supermarkets that serve the town.

+Alton's employment rate was 59.8% in 2021.
+The largest industry of the town's residents was health and social work activities, followed by wholesale and retail trade.

+Demographics

+The Alton built-up area had a population of 17,880 as of the 2021 Census.
+Its median age was 44.
+90% of residents were born in the UK.